-A final single tier dividend of 9 sen per ordinary share in respect of the financial year ended 31 December 2015 has been recommended by the Directors and subject to shareholders' approval at the forthcoming Annual General Meeting.
-The financial statements do not reflect this final dividend which, when approved by the shareholders of the Company, will be accounted for as an appropriation of retained earnings from the owners' equity in the financial year ending 31 December 2016.
+A first and final tax exempt dividend of 8 sen per ordinary share in respect of the financial year ended 31 December 2013 has been proposed for shareholders' approval at the forthcoming Annual General Meeting.
+The financial statements do not reflect this final dividend which, when approved by the owners of the Company, will be accounted for as an appropriation of retained earnings from the owners' equity in the financial year ending 31 December 2014.
+The gross dividend per ordinary share as disclosed above take into account the first and final tax exempt dividend proposed for the financial year ended 31 December 2013.

-24. Capital commitment - Group
+22. Capital commitment - Group

+2013 2012

-2015 RM'000 2014 RM'000
+RM'000 RM'000

-Contracted but not provided for
+Contracted but not provided for in the financial statements

-Property, plant and equipment 9,125 12,337
+Property, plant and equipment 1,017

-25. Capital management
+23. Capital management

-The Group's objectives when managing capital are to maintain a strong capital base and safeguard the Group's ability to continue as a going concern, so as to maintain investors, creditors and market confidence and to sustain future development of the business.
+The Group's objectives when managing capital is to maintain a strong capital base and safeguard the Group's ability to continue as a going concern, so as to maintain investors, creditors and market confidence and to sustain future development of the business.